 - When you’re outside, you’ll appreciate the salty breeze.

 - All-inclusive resorts are located in tropical destinations.
 When you’re not exploring the destination, you’re at the resort.
 Most all-inclusive resorts offer a wide range of activities and some nightlife.

-- Resorts vary, but staying at an all-inclusive resort is a relaxing and luxurious feeling.
-The resort you choose may be on the beach which views and access to it whenever you like.
+- Resorts vary, but staying at an all-inclusive resort is relaxing and luxurious.
+The resort you choose may be on the beach, which views and access to it whenever you like.

 Land vs. Sea

 - One of the main differences between cruise vs. all-inclusive resorts is that cruises are on the water.
 A cruise may not be for you if you suffer from motion sickness.